 Looking for the most efficient way of heating your home?
 Perhaps you’ve heard all about rocket mass heaters and just how clean they are?
 Whatever the reason, this guide takes a closer look at these heaters, explains how to build them, and covers all of their benefits (of which there are many!).

 Wait A Minute… Just What Are Rocket Mass Heaters?

 You’re likely here because you know all about rocket stove mass heaters and the benefits that they provide.
 However, for those who may be less than completely up on everything that these handy heaters can offer, here’s a quick summary.

 Rocket mass heaters can:

-- Heat up your home with 80% to 90% less wood than is required with a traditional fire or log burning stove.
+- Heat up your log cabin or home with 80% to 90% less wood than is required with a traditional fire or log burning stove.

 - Exhausted output is practically all steam and CO2 (this is minus a little smoke at the beginning).

-- Heat from a single rocket mass fire can burn and heat your home for days on end.
+- The heat from a single rocket mass fire can burn and heat your home for days on end.

 - A rocket stove mass heater can be easily built within the space of one or two days (less if you have a helping hand from friends or family).

 - When being particularly careful, you can build a rocket mass heater for under $20!